BarnoldSporrance/google-homepage/README.md

 This replication of the Google search Page is the first project from the Web Dev 101 course from The Odin Project (TOP).

-Links are dead, and the search function does not send text inut anywhere.
+Links are dead, and the search function does not send text input anywhere.

 For reflective purposes, the main learning points for me have been: